 What is IBD in Dogs?IBD stands for inflammatory bowel disease.
 Inflammatory cells take up residence in the walls of a dog’s stomach and/or intestines, crowding out the normal cells.
 Without enough normal cells, digestion and absorption of nutrients suffer.

 The exact cause of IBD is not known, but experts believe it’s probably caused by multiple factors.
 One theory holds that the body mistakenly identifies normal food and bacteria as foreign invaders.

-The classic symptoms of IBD in dogs include vomiting, diarrhea or constipation, finicky or decreased appetite, and weight loss.
+The classic symptoms of IBD in dogs include:

 Since there is a spectrum of gastrointestinal diseases that can cause similar symptoms, getting the right diagnosis is the fastest way to decide on the best treatment.